jagonteam/complete-me/README.md

 To re-index answers, you need to enable http authentication.
 To do that, copy `private/users.htpasswd.example` to `private/users.htpasswd`.
 Re-start node server, you'll see an information message : "Using http authentification file".
+If authentication is not enabled, admin API won't be exposed.

 To start crawling, you have to hit the exposed API, with auth :